syfyufei/What_kgllm/README.md

 4. **Text Processing**:
    - Breaks text into chunks with overlap using `text_utils.py`
    - Processes each chunk with the LLM to extract triples
+   - Uses prompts from `prompts.py` to guide the LLM's extraction process

 5. **Entity Standardization** (optional):
    - Standardizes entity names across all triples
    - May use LLM for entity resolution in ambiguous cases
+   - Uses specialized prompts from `prompts.py` for entity resolution

 6. **Relationship Inference** (optional):
    - Identifies communities in the graph
    - Infers relationships between disconnected communities
    - Applies transitive inference and lexical similarity rules
+   - Uses specialized prompts from `prompts.py` for relationship inference
    - Deduplicates triples

 7. **Visualization**: